-The School Curriculum and Standards Authority Strategic Plan 2013–2016, endorsed by the Authority’s Board on 7 October 2013, is the framework which articulates the Authority’s strategic directions, including its vision, values and goals.
+The School Curriculum and Standards Authority Strategic Plan 2024–2027, is the framework which articulates the Authority’s strategic directions, including its vision, values and goals.

 The Authority will seek regular feedback on its performance against the strategic plan and use the information to improve its approaches, policies and procedures.

-To provide quality curriculum, assessment and reporting of standards of achievement of all students studying the Western Australian curriculum, so that they become confident, creative learners and active, informed citizens who contribute positively to society.
+To provide quality curriculum, assessment and standards of achievement for all students studying the Western Australian curriculum so that they become confident, creative individuals, successful lifelong learners and active, informed members of the community.

 The role of the School Curriculum and Standards Authority is to:

 - develop and accredit school curriculum